jeremyzilar/street-view/docs/case-conferencing-pilot-proposal.md

 - More efficient use of limited resources
 - Stronger cases for funding based on real data

-The difference is that Many Paths is designed specifically for smaller cities like Santa Fe, with features tailored to bi-weekly case conferencing for high-risk populations.
+The difference is that Many Paths is designed specifically for the city of Santa Fe, with features tailored to their providers.

 ---

 ## The Ask

-We're inviting HUGS, MICO, and SouthWest Cares to pilot this tool together.
+We're inviting HUGS, MIHO, and SouthWest Cares to pilot this tool together.
 Here's what we're asking:

 ### 1. Participate in Collaborative Design